Karex Berhad : Condom shortage looms after coronavirus lockdown shuts world's top producer | MarketScreener

 Malaysia's Karex Bhd makes one in every five condoms globally.
-It has not produced a single condom from its three Malaysian factories in the past 10 days due to a lockdown imposed by the government to halt the spread of the virus.
+It has not produced a single condom from its three Malaysian factories for more than a week due to a lockdown imposed by the government to halt the spread of the virus.

 That's already a shortfall of 100 million condoms, normally marketed internationally by brands such as Durex, supplied to state healthcare systems such as Britain's NHS or distributed by aid programs such as the UN Population Fund.

+The company was given permission to restart production on Friday, but with only 50% of its workforce, under a special exemption for critical industries.

+"It will take time to jumpstart factories and we will struggle to keep up with demand at half capacity," Chief Executive Goh Miah Kiat told Reuters.

-"We are going to see a global shortage of condoms everywhere, which is going to be scary,?
-Karex Chief Executive Goh Miah Kiat told Reuters this week.
+"We are going to see a global shortage of condoms everywhere, which is going to be scary,? he said.
 "My concern is that for a lot of humanitarian programs deep down in Africa, the shortage will not just be two weeks or a month.
 That shortage can run into months."

 Malaysia is Southeast Asia's worst affected country, with 2,161 coronavirus infections and 26 deaths.
 The lockdown is due to remain in place at least until April 14.